 This study notes covers Exam Tips within Data Types for GCSE Computer Science.
-Revise Data Types in Programming for GCSE Computer Science with 15 exam-style questions and 10 flashcards.
-This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
-It is section 8 of 8 in this topic.
+Revise Data Types in 3.2 Programming for GCSE Computer Science with 19 exam-style questions and 10 flashcards.
+This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
+It is section 8 of 9 in this topic.
 Use this study notes to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position